RomainLanz/slynova.io/content/blog/deploy-your-adonis-website/index.md

 The first thing to do is to create a server.
 Let's assume that you don't have any VPS (Virtual Private Server) available and need to get one.
 I'm using the service [Digital Ocean](https://digitalocean.com/) to host my server, but any VPS could do it.

-In the Digital Ocean _Create a Droplet_ page, I'm choosing the latest version of Ubuntu and the smallest server I can have. **This server will be sufficient to run multiple Adonis application.**
+In the Digital Ocean "_Create a Droplet_" page, I'm choosing the latest version of Ubuntu and the smallest server I can have. **This server will be sufficient to run multiple Adonis application.**

 ![Digital Ocean interface to create a VPS](./create-droplets.png)